-Yet we glimpse into the givers’ lives for gain who find praises in being glorified in their TikTok kingdoms.
+Yet we glimpse into the givers’ lives for gain who find praises in being glorified in their TikTok and political kingdoms.

 YouTube channels that reveal every crumb profiling their pain for notoriety.

-It’s true in ministry; we share the work to receive help to keep on in the game, yet for some, they do it just for the fame.
+It’s true in ministry; we share the work to receive help to keep on in the commission, yet for some, they do it just for the recognition.

 The attention grabbers and celebrity seekers are not solely convicted to help build the community but egos.

 Sharing little of the work indeed leaves us less important in the eyes of others, but God’s reward comes later for honoring His name.